Canopy (film): Plot

-In 1942, war between the Allies and the Japanese rages in the jungles of Singapore.
-Jim (Khan Chittenden), a Flight Lieutenant in the Royal Australian Air Force, awakens to find himself hanging from a tree by his parachute, shot down in action.
+In 1942, during war between the Allies and the Japanese rages in the jungles of Singapore.
+Jim (Khan Chittenden), a Flight Lieutenant in the Royal Australian Air Force, awakens to find himself hanging from a tree by his parachute, after having been shot down.
 Disentangling himself he realises that he has lost his pistol, his only form of defence but manages to salvage his survival gear and sets off into the jungle, narrowly avoiding a Japanese patrol.

-Making his way through mud, swamp and a field full of Japanese propaganda leaflets, he eventually runs into Chinese guerrilla fighter Seng (Morning Mo Tzu-Yi) from the Dalforce who has also been separated from his unit behind enemy lines.
+Making his way through mud, swamp and a field full of Japanese propaganda leaflets, he eventually runs into Chinese Dalforce guerrilla fighter Seng (Mo Tzu-yi), who had been separated from his unit behind enemy lines.
 They have another close encounter with a Japanese patrol and elect to set off together to aid each other in reaching friendly territory, despite not being able to speak the other's language.

 Early on in their travels Seng is aggrieved to find the body of a comrade he was close to.
 They are briefly separated when Jim is left to contemplate the scene but he is alerted to Seng's location by the sound of gunfire.
 Jim is forced to rush to Seng's aid as the guerrilla collapses from a gunshot sustained to the abdomen, the Australian being forced to perform emergency surgery to retrieve the bullet with only bare hands and his sparse survival kit while simultaneously having to keep Seng silent to avoid the attention of the Japanese patrol.
+Jim rips off part of his pants and wraps it around Seng's waist and wound.

-The following night, flashbacks of his 36 hours in the jungle are interrupted as Seng wakes Jim to alert him to another Japanese patrol walking right by them, before the pair are briefly forced to fight off venomous insects from the tree which they had been sleeping under.
-As they settle back under the tree for the night, Seng shows Jim a photo of his family, causing Jim to drift into a reverie remembering his own wife back home.
-Jim awakes from his memories to find it is the next morning.
+Later in the night, flashbacks of his hours in the jungle are interrupted as Seng wakes Jim to alert him to another Japanese patrol walking right by them, before the pair are briefly forced to fight off venomous insects from the tree which they had been sleeping under.
+As they settle back under the tree for the night, Seng pulls out an item from Jim's pant leg pocket tied around his waist.
+It's a photo of Jim's family, causing him to drift into a reverie remembering his wife back home.
+Jim awakens from his memories to find it is the next morning.
 He and Seng share a moment together in which they finally learn each other's names before Japanese soldiers find and separate them.
-As Seng is killed in cold blood by the patrol's officer, troops drag Jim away to a truck and he is driven off to the Japanese base.
+As Seng is killed in cold blood by the patrol's officer, the Japanese drag Jim away to a truck and he is driven off to the Japanese base.
 He watches helplessly out of the back of the truck, knowing that his bid for freedom has finally failed.
-A time skip then shows Jim back home in Australia, standing in a field of wheat.
+A time skip then shows Jim back home in Australia, standing motionless in a field of wheat, as the sounds of the Singapore creep back in again.